 - carefully considering views that are different to their own

 - helping each other express ideas

 - putting a counter view and asking questions

 Classes support students to become critical thinkers with a strong capacity for questioning and inquiry.
 The overall aim of ethics classes is to help children develop a lifelong capacity to make well-reasoned decisions about ethical issues.

 Taking turns and listening respectfully

-Primary Ethics teachers undergo training in behaviour management, and each ethics class adheres to six principles, outlined here in the ‘Ethics Class Rules’.
+Primary Ethics teachers undergo training in behaviour management and each ethics class adheres to six principles, outlined in the six Ethics class rules above.

-Students learn how to disagree respectfully, to build on each other’s ideas, and to make their own decisions based on ethical reflection instead of peer pressure or habit.
+Students learn how to disagree respectfully, to build on each other’s ideas and to make their own decisions based on ethical reflection instead of peer pressure or habit.